-- 8.1.
+- 8. Type VI test methods - 8.1.
 The vehicles shall be tested according to Annex 8. - 8.2.
-For OVC vehicles, the measurements of emissions of pollutants shall be carried out under the same conditions as specified for condition B of the Type I test (paragraphs 3.1.3. and 3.2.3.). - 8.3.
+For OVC vehicles, the measurements of emissions of pollutants shall be carried out under the same conditions as specified for condition B of the Type I test (paragraphs 3.1.3. and 3.2.3. of this annex).

+- 8.3.
 For NOVC vehicles, the measurements of emissions of pollutants shall be carried out under the same conditions as in the Type I test. - 9.
-ON BOARD DIAGNOSTICS (OBD) TEST METHODS - 9.1.
+On board diagnostics (OBD) Test methods - 9.1.
 The vehicles shall be tested according to Annex 11. - 9.2.
-For OVC vehicles, the measurements of emissions of pollutants shall be carried out under the same conditions as specified for condition B of the Type I test (paragraphs 3.1.3. and 3.2.3.). - 9.3.
+For OVC vehicles, the measurements of emissions of pollutants shall be carried out under the same conditions as specified for condition B of the Type I test (paragraphs 3.1.3. and 3.2.3. of this annex). - 9.3.
 For NOVC vehicles, the measurements of emissions of pollutants shall be carried out under the same conditions as in the Type I test.